 However, in the case of further study, the institution receiving the student makes the final decision on the acceptability and value of credits towards completion of its programmes.
-From March 2020, the Equivalence Assessment service was suspended as the organisation was not prepared to facilitate this service online to the public during the pandemic.
+The Equivalence Assessment service was suspended from March 2020 to February 2021 when the COVID-19 pandemic forced a lockdown.
+During this time, policies and procedures were implemented to transition the service to a fully online one.

-During the reporting period, the ACTT completed 6 Equivalence Assessments.
+During the reporting period, the ACTT completed 10 Equivalence Assessments.